 With the erosion of solidarity after a short period, close social networks yet again became the most common and available support structures.
 Existing pre-war networks (family, friends, link to a specific place) - both in Ukraine and abroad, in case of the most participants, were the decisive factor in going to a specific location.
 The exceptions were the participants who had very limited networks and concentrated on the place or origin.

-For such participants, organizations, volunteer associations and other weak ties (e.g., virtual contacts in social media) became the key support structure and a pull factor to attract them to a specific location.
+For such participants, organizations, volunteer associations and other weak ties (e.g., virtual contacts in social media) became the key support structure.